awsdocs/amazon-connect-admin-guide/doc_source/scheduling-terminology.md

 ## Shift profiles<a name="shift-profiles-defined"></a>

 The base structure of a shift, schedule window, daily shift activities that go into it\.

-## Shift swap<a name="shift-swap-defined"></a>

-Peer shift swap is a workflow for agents to have flexibility over their work hours by swapping shifts with each other\.

 ## Staffing groups<a name="staffing-groups-defined"></a>